otm/limes/README.md

 Use your favorite text editor to update ~/.limes/config

+## Usage
+Running `limes` in your terminal prints usage information.

+#### Starting the Service
+The service is started with `limes start`.

+#### Assuming Profiles
+A profile is assumed with `limes profile <profile-name>`, where profile-name is a configured profile.
+Please note that this does not refer to AWS profiles but profiles configured in limes.

+#### Service Status
+By running `limes status` it is possible to see the current status, and also it can detect common problems and misconfigurations.

+## Known Problems
+If AWS environment variables, `.aws/credentials` or `.aws/config` are present there is a chance that the limes does not work.
+This can be checked with `limes status`

 ## Security
 The service should be configured on the loop back device, and only accessible from the host it is running on.